hcyang1106/simple-linker/README.md

     - Iterate over each `InputSection`.
     - If its `Shdr.Flags` contains `SHF_MERGE`, treat it as a **mergeable section**.
     - Split it into smaller **fragments** according to its content type for deduplication.
+    - Note that we can view fragments just as input sections.

 2. **One-to-One Mapping in `ObjectFile`**
     - `MergeableSections` array in `ObjectFile` has the same length as `InputSections`.